 Calera is a city in Shelby and Chilton counties in the U.S. state of Alabama.
 It is the location of the Shelby County Airport.
 Calera’s population was 3,158 at the 2000 census.

-There You Have It – The Richest Places In Alabama For 2018
+There You Have It – The Wealthiest Places In Alabama For 2018

 Like we said earlier, when we set out to identify the richest places in Alabama, we weren’t sure what we’d encounter, but it ended up being some of the best places to live in Alabama.